Damephena/nlp/readme.md

 A number of steps were carried out before applying `.add_states()`, `.add_transition()` and `.bake()` These included:
 `emission_probability` and `transition_probability` using `tag_unigrams`, `tag_bigrams`, start emission probabilty etc.
+- Topic modeling

+In this notebook, LDA was implemeted.